niraj-meshram/OpenAI/WeatherAI/readme.md

 ## Features

 - Quick weather: max/min temperature and a code description for today or tomorrow.
-- 6‑month trend: monthly averages for the past 6 months, plus a seasonal baseline for the next 6 months (10‑year monthly climatology).
+- 6â€‘month trend: monthly averages for the past 6 months, plus a seasonal baseline for the next 6 months (10â€‘year monthly climatology).
 - Streamlit UI: interactive tabs, charts, and CSV downloads.
-- CLI: ask questions like “weather in Phoenix today”.
+- CLI: ask questions like â€œweather in Phoenix todayâ€.

 ---